YosefHayim/learning/Python/Udemy - 100 Days of Code The Complete Python Pro Bootcamp/August 2024/29.08.2024 - Day 13/README.md

-Key points of day 13:
-1 - Debugging is essential – Learn techniques to identify and fix bugs in your code.
-2 - Everyone makes mistakes – Bugs are common and nothing to feel discouraged about.
-3 - Grace Hopper's role in programming history – She found the first documented "bug" in a computer.
-4- Describe the problem clearly – A well-understood problem is easier to debug.
-5 - Test assumptions – Validate assumptions to find errors, such as knowing how Python's range() function works (it excludes the upper bound).
-6 - Fix by adjusting logic – In the example, the fix was changing range(1, 20) to range(1, 21) to include 20.
-7 - Fixing errors and bugs by reading the error on the terminal / console.
-8 - I can catch exceptions using the try-except block code.
-9 - Using the print statements as a debugger is a great tool.
-10 - Using the red circle dot across the row lines number and pressing than
-    the debugger icon on the top left near the run will execute that specific red line of code and show me the result or the few lines that I mark great for debugging a more amounts of files and very helpful.
-11 - run the code more often each 5-10 code lines to tackle many bugs as possible.
-12 - google the error or the bug by chatGPT or stackoverflow 13 - ask a friend for help / chatGPT
-14 - do a break and rest or get back to it tomorrow.

-key points for try-except blocks:
-Purpose of try-except: Used to handle exceptions (errors) that occur during code execution, preventing the program from crashing.

-Basic Structure:
-try block: Write code that might raise an exception. except block: Handle the specific exception if it occurs.
-Exception Types: Use specific exception names (e.g., ZeroDivisionError, ValueError) to handle different types of errors.

-Capturing Exception Details:
-Use as e to capture the exception object in a variable. e contains the error message or details about the exception.

-Multiple Exceptions:
-You can handle multiple exceptions by using a tuple in the except block.
-Example: except (ValueError, TypeError) as e.
-Using in Loops: try-except can be used within loops (e.g., while) to repeatedly handle exceptions until a condition is met.

-Error Message: The variable e (or your chosen name) holds the error message, which can be printed or logged for debugging.
+## Day 13: Key Takeaways

+1. **Debugging is Essential**
+   - Learning techniques to identify and fix bugs is crucial for improving your code.

+2. **Bugs Are Common**
+   - Everyone makes mistakes; encountering bugs is normal and nothing to feel discouraged about.

+3. **Grace Hopper's Role in Programming History**
+   - Grace Hopper discovered the first documented "bug" in a computer, which led to the term we use today.

+4. **Clear Problem Description**
+   - Clearly defining the problem makes it easier to debug and find solutions.

+5. **Test Assumptions**
+   - Validate assumptions, such as understanding how Python functions like `range()` work (e.g., `range()` excludes the upper bound).

+6. **Fixing Logic Errors**
+   - Example: Change `range(1, 20)` to `range(1, 21)` to include the number 20.

+7. **Reading Errors in the Console**
+   - Reading error messages from the terminal or console is key to identifying bugs.

+8. **Using `try-except` Blocks**
+   - Use `try-except` to catch and handle exceptions, preventing crashes.

+9. **Print Statements as a Debugging Tool**
+   - Using `print()` statements can be an effective way to debug code.

+10. **Debugger in PyCharm**
+    - Set breakpoints (red dots) by clicking on the line numbers, and then run the debugger to execute the code line-by-line for more in-depth debugging.

+11. **Run Code Frequently**
+    - Run the code every 5-10 lines to catch bugs early and fix them quickly.

+12. **Use Online Resources**
+    - Google errors or use platforms like ChatGPT and StackOverflow for help.

+13. **Ask for Help**
+    - Don't hesitate to ask a friend or use ChatGPT when you're stuck.

+14. **Take Breaks**
+    - If you're stuck, take a break and revisit the problem later with a fresh mind.

+---

+### Key Points for `try-except` Blocks:

+- **Purpose:**
+  `try-except` is used to handle exceptions during code execution, preventing crashes.

+- **Basic Structure:**
+  - **`try` block:** Code that might raise an exception.
+  - **`except` block:** Code to handle the exception if it occurs.

+- **Specific Exception Handling:**
+  Handle specific exceptions by naming them (e.g., `ZeroDivisionError`, `ValueError`).

+- **Capturing Exception Details:**
+  Use `as e` to capture the exception object in a variable, which contains details about the error.

+- **Handling Multiple Exceptions:**
+  Handle multiple exceptions by using a tuple in the `except` block.
+  Example: `except (ValueError, TypeError) as e`.

+- **`try-except` in Loops:**
+  You can use `try-except` inside loops to repeatedly handle exceptions until a condition is met.

+- **Error Messages:**
+  The variable `e` (or any name you choose) holds the error message, which can be printed or logged for debugging purposes.